-Tap the lever up or down once, without moving beyond the detent, and the turn signal (right or left) will flash three times then automatically turn off.
+Tap the lever up or down once, without moving beyond the detent, and the turn signal (right or left) will flash three times.
+Then, the turn signal (right or left) will automatically turn off.

 Flash-To-Pass

 You can signal another vehicle with your headlights by partially pulling the multifunction lever toward the steering wheel.
 This will cause the high beam headlights to turn on until the lever is released.